PennLINC/DAY2_Margaret/.ipynb_checkpoints/Data_Narrative_DAY2_MG-checkpoint.md

 * Why does PennLINC need this data?
 * For which project(s) is it intended?
 Please link to project pages below:
-* Goal is to curate in BIDS
+* Goal is to curate and preprocess data

 ### Data Acquisition